cloudmesh-community/fa18-523-61/project-report/report.md

 from wordcloud import WordCloud, STOPWORDS
 ```

-Below is the python code to generate two different wordcloud visualizations; one depicting text and another showing language.
+Below is the python code to generate two different wordcloud visualizations; one depicting text and another depicting language.

 ```python
 """ Dogs Text Wordcloud"""